cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/MPLS.md

 >This conclude the journey in the optical world.

 ----
-we move in the client layer now with the Multiple protocol label switching argument.
+We move in the client layer now with the Multiple protocol label switching argument.
 ## Client Layer (electrical domain)
 **Electric domain**: now we have full access on binary version of information